top of page

 4) Do not microwave food in plastic containers.

 There are over 13,000 chemicals used in the manufacture of various plastic products.
 Some of these chemicals may leach into food or liquids that are in contact with plastic.[7,8] Heat can further increase the leaching of chemicals from plastics.
 Microwaving foods packed in plastic may increase that process.[8]
-Keep in mind that products such as bottled water may be transported in un-air-conditioned trucks or via shipping crates, which can get very hot in the summer or in warm climates and potentially increase chemical contamination.
+Keep in mind that products such as bottled water may be transported in un-air-conditioned trucks or via shipping crates, which can get very hot in the summer or in warm climates, and potentially increase chemical contamination.

 5) Reduce infant exposure to plastics.

-A source of ingested microplastics in infants are polyethylene infant milk bottles which have been found to give off numerous microparticles which may then be ingested.[9]
+A source of ingested microplastics in infants is polyethylene infant milk bottles, which have been found to give off numerous microparticles which may then be ingested.[9]
 Warming the milk up in those bottles can also increase the amount of microparticles in the milk.[9]
 This source of plastic contamination can be eliminated by using glass bottles and silicone nipples.
 Microplastics have been found both in cow’s milk and 75% of samples in one study of human breast milk, so total elimination of microplastic ingestion from milk may not be possible.[10,11]

 A recent study reported higher amounts of microplastics per gram of stool in infants than adults, indicating that infant exposure may be greater than that for adults.[12]
-Teething rings have been found to leach chemicals and microplastics[13,14] suggesting that plastic ones should be avoided.
+Teething rings have been found to leach chemicals and microplastics[13,14], suggesting that plastic ones should be avoided.
 Plastic toys which infants may put in their mouths can also be a source of ingested microplastics and chemicals.[14]

 6) Plastic cutting trays

-Plastic cutting trays have been found to add plastic particles to food as well as to wastewater when washed off.
+Plastic cutting trays have been found to add plastic particles to food, as well as to wastewater when washed off.
 Consider using wood or silicone cutting boards.[4,16]

 7) Eat freshly prepared food.